 - Strawberry Vanilla: blend up some strawberries and mix in with vanilla protein powder

-- Add sliced almonds and blueberries for a higher calorie version with added fat for satiation
+- Add sliced almonds and berries for a higher calorie version with added fat for satiation

 - Add any other protein flavor/fruit – get creative! 🙂